matveynator/chicha-isotope-map/README.md

 ### 🌌 **chicha-isotope-map** — explorer of radiation's hidden paths.

-> **"Who can see the invisible?
-No one?
-This program can.
-It takes radioactive traces, like a shaman reading ashes, and brings them to life on your screen—vivid, glowing, alive."**
+> **"See the unseen."
+This program visualizes radioactive traces, turning invisible pathways into vibrant maps.**

 ---